Pterostylis pulchella

-Pterostylis pulchella, commonly known as the waterfall greenhood, escarpment greenhood or pretty greenhood is a species of orchid endemic to New South Wales.
+Pterostylis pulchella, commonly known as waterfall greenhood, escarpment greenhood or pretty greenhood is a species of orchid endemic to New South Wales.
 As with similar greenhoods, the flowering plants differ from those that are not flowering.
 The non-flowering plants have a rosette of leaves flat on the ground but the flowering plants have a single flower with leaves on the flowering stem.
 This greenhood has a reddish-brown flower with a greenish-white base and protruding labellum with a cleft tip.

 Description

 Pterostylis pulchella is a terrestrial, perennial, deciduous, herb with an underground tuber and when not flowering, a rosette of between three and five egg-shaped leaves lying flat on the ground.
 Each leaf is 10-25 mm long and 6-15 mm wide.
 Flowering plants have a single flower 25-35 mm long and 15-18 mm wide which leans slightly forwards on a flowering stem 60-150 mm high with between three and five spreading stem leaves.
 The flowers are greenish-white near the base, reddish-brown above.
 The dorsal sepal and petals are fused, forming a hood or "galea" over the column, the dorsal sepal with a thread-like tip 5-12 mm long.
 The lateral sepals are fused near their base, partly closing off the front of the flower and have erect, thread-like tips 30-35 mm long.
 The labellum is 16-18 mm long, about 4 mm wide, curved, dark reddish-brown and protrudes above the sinus.
 Flowering occurs from February to May.